Tasmanian Planning Policies

 The TPPs will include objectives, strategies and implementation statements to support sound strategic land use planning that includes matters such as environment protection, hazards and risks, economic development, liveable settlements, heritage protection, infrastructure to support the economy and create liveable communities and public engagement in planning processes.

 The TPPs will provide strategic direction on land use planning matters by informing the regional land use strategies and the content and scope of the Tasmanian Planning Scheme.

 This means that the TPPs will not be self-executing or directly override decisions on development applications made under other parts of the land use planning system.

-Fact sheets are available that explain key aspects of the TPP development process, including how they will be made, amended, implemented and reviewed.
+An info sheet is available to explain key aspects of the TPPs development process, including how they will be made, amended, implemented and reviewed.